d-vova/vs-mongo/README.md

 Configuration
 -------------

+  - `shouldDropSync` - permission to drop collections and indexes
   - `maxBatchSize` - maximum batch size used for retrieving large sets of documents
   - `isCapped` - collection should be capped
   - `maxSize` - maximum size of collection in bytes